Eurajoki: Economy

 Three of Finland's five nuclear reactors are on the island of Olkiluoto in Eurajoki, and a fourth one is planned since 2008.
 The two other operating reactors are at the Loviisa Nuclear Power Plant.

-Site-preparation for the construction of the Onkalo spent nuclear fuel repository, a deep geological repository for spent nuclear fuel, is going on (as of Q4 2022).
+The Onkalo spent nuclear fuel repository, a deep geological repository for spent nuclear fuel, is already constructed and is waiting (as of Q3 2026) for the government to give a permit for operation.
 The site will be a permanent facility for spent-fuel storage.

 Transport

 The distance from the church village of Eurajoki to the nearest town, Rauma, is 15 km, and to the nearest city, Pori, is 35 km.
 Highway 8 (E8) and the railway between Kokemäki and Rauma run through the municipality.

 Politics

 Results of the 2011 Finnish parliamentary election in Eurajoki: